xenloops/securityKB/security_principles.md

 # General principles

-* Simplicity 1: If a secure feature is too complex to set up, users will opt for the default or a more lax configuration.
-Remember the KISS philosophy.
+* Simplicity 1: If a security feature is too inconvenient or complex to set up, users will opt for the default or a less strict configuration.
-* Simplicity 2: Limit the attack surface by disabling (or not installing in the first place) any functionality, account, process, system, etc. that is not needed.
+* Simplicity 2: Limit the attack surface by disabling any functionality, account, process, system, etc. that is not needed.
+Better yet, don't install it in the first place (e.g. do not install web, FTP, or Telnet services on employee laptops, and do not install web browsers on servers).
-* Least privilege:
+* Least privilege: Permit legitimate users of a system the minimal set of privileges they need to access the functions or information allowed them (e.g. if a user's job requires them to access sensitive customer information, deny their ability to print or save files or take screenshots).
+[OWASP](https://owasp.org/www-community/Access_Control)
-* Defense in depth:
+* Defense in depth: Apply overlapping controls throughout a system; if an attacker bypasses one control another may prevent a breach.
-* Failsafe by default (fail securely):
+* Fail securely by default (fail-safe): Design security mechanisms so that a failure follows the same path as disallowing the operation (e.g. a malfunction in Active Directory does not allow a user to log in with incorrect credentials).
+[OWASP](https://owasp.org/www-community/Fail_securely)
 * Secure by default:
 * Compartmentalize:
 * Use standard security frameworks: Trained security people working on widely-used and well-known frameworks put in the time to research and build security in; use the available built-ins to secure your software.